-2 Inference concerning a proportion π , based on s.r.s. of size n
+2 Inference concerning a proportion $\pi$ , based on s.r.s. of size n

-The Parameter π of interest: the proportion, e.g., ...
+The Parameter $\pi$ of interest: the proportion, e.g., ...

-• with undiagnosed hypertension / seeing MD during a 1-year span ullet of pairs where response on treatment > response on placebo
+- with undiagnosed hypertension / seeing MD during a 1-year span

-• who would respond to a specific therapy
+- who would respond to a specific therapy

-• still breast-feeding at 6 months
+- still breast-feeding at 6 months

-• of US presidential elections where taller candidate expected to win

-• of twin pairs where left-handed twin dies first

-• able to tell imported from domestic beer in a "triangle taste test"

-• who get a headache after drinking red wine

-• of all who would become HPV-infected, where seroconversion was in a vaccinated subject:
+CI: interval estmate

+- of pairs where response on treatment > response on placebo - of US presidential elections where taller candidate expected to win - of twin pairs where left-handed twin dies first - able to tell imported from domestic beer in a "triangle taste test" - who get a headache after drinking red wine - of all who would become HPV-infected, where sero conversion was in a vaccinated subject: